holochain/holochain-rust/doc/holochain_101/src/testing_functions.md

 const conductor = new Conductor(config)
 conductor.start()

-// When building up a config using `Config`, the instance ID is automatically assigned
-// as the given agent ID plus a double colon plus the given dnaPath.
-// We'll need this to call the instance later. const aliceInstanceId = aliceName + '::' + dnaPath

-// zome functions can be called using the following, assuming the vars are defined with valid values const callResult = conductor.call(aliceInstanceId, 'zome', 'function', {params: 'go here'})
+// zome functions can be called using the following, assuming the vars are defined with valid values const callResult = conductor.call(aliceName, 'zome', 'function', {params: 'go here'})

 // the same could be accomplished using the following, makeCaller is for convenience const alice = conductor.makeCaller(aliceName)